 What are the principles of enterprise cyber security?

 When protecting an enterprise-sized business, business owners and stakeholders want to ensure proper precautions are taken, but where do you begin?
 Companies will often follow certain principles or best practices to protect their data, customers, and reputation.
 Simultaneously, many executives would argue that these principles could impact productivity.

 These principles can help prevent or limit catastrophic damages and losses in the long run.
 Here are five principles that enterprise manufacturing businesses should consider utilizing:

 1. Principle of Least Privilege

 Users and their permissions should always reflect their role and what they regularly need to do, thus limiting the capabilities of what any user’s account can do on any system.
 Many businesses and organizations do not practice the principle of least privilege for various reasons; however, this flaw is what hackers and criminal organizations seek.
 Without any limitations on what an account can do, any user can launch malicious scripts.
-Additionally, using the principle of least privilege can keep malicious insider threats from accessing sensitive file locations.
+Additionally, using the least privilege principle can keep malicious insider threats from accessing sensitive file locations.